zamicol/xtender-xtractor/README.md

 Config is stored in config.json.
 Must be valid json.

 ## Config Values ##
-* `FlatFileIn` - *string* - In flat file to be processed.
+* `InFlatFile` - *string* - In flat file to be processed.
 Should be a delimited file.
 Header rows can be offset with RowOffset.
-* `FlatFileOut` - *string* - Output of running the process.
+* `OutFlatFile` - *string* - Output of running the process.
 Basically appends copied file information to the end of each row processed from FlatFileIn.
-* `FlatFileErrorLines` - *string* - Lines that errored out will be placed here.
+* `OutErrorLines` - *string* - Lines that errored out will be placed here.
+These lines are not processed.
+* `OutDuplicateLines` - *string* - Lines that are duplicates are placed here.
+These lines are not processed.
 * `Log` - *string* - name of the log file.
 The log give start and stop times, lines processed, and other summary details.
+* `ComputeChecksum` - *boolean* - Compute checksums of input/output files.
+Insures that modification hasn't happened and someone is trying to do something naughty.
 * `Delimiter` - *string* - delimiter for input and output flat file.
 * `RowOffset` - *int* - Used to skip header rows.
 RowOffset rows will be output to FlatFileOut
 * `OutDir` - *string* -  Path for output files.
+* `OutDirXtenderStructure` - *boolean* - Put output files in a directory structure that mimics ApplicationXtender
+* `AutoBatch` - *boolean* - Autobatch?
+Will output files into batch folders first.
+Might make migration more manageable.
+The program will also look to see if the out directory already contains batches.
+If it does, it will pick put where it left off.
+* `AutoBatchCount` - *int* - How many files per batch?
+* `AutoBatchName` - *string* -  Name of the batch directory.
+Incrementer will be appended.
 * `InDir` - *string* - Starting path for input files.
 * `InFileExt` - *string* - File extension for input files.
 If empty string, ColFileExt will be used instead.
 * `OutFileExt` - *string* - Extension for output files.
 If blank, ColFileExtOut will be used.